FAQ Cups

 How to clean and sterilise the menstrual cup?

-If you want to use soap for washing a cup, do not use a normal soap, shower gel and even intimate soap.
-You can use especially developed soap for period cups and discs or you can use sex toys approved cleaners.Â
+If you want to use soap to wash a cup, you should not use regular soap, shower gel or intimate soap.
+You can use specially formulated soap for menstrual cups and discs, or you can use cleansers approved for sex toys.

-Don’t use harmful chemicals to clean the cup, such as tea-tree oil, castile soap, antibacterial soap, common hand sanitizers, hydrogen peroxide, and other home remedies, and don’t place it in the dishwasher because it can damage the silicone and cause infections.Â
+Do not use harmful chemicals such as tea tree oil, castor soap, antibacterial soap, conventional hand sanitizers, hydrogen peroxide and other home remedies to clean the cup and do not put it in the dishwasher as this can damage the silicone and cause infections.

-We do recommend, washing it from time to time with a bit of vinegar diluted in water.Â
+However, we recommend washing it from time to time with a little vinegar diluted in water.

-Between periods keep the cup in the cotton bag you received in the package.Â
+In the meantime, store the cup in the cotton bag that you received in the package.

 How to clean a menstrual cup in a public restroom?